 It is strange how coronavirus has been shaking the entire world in the past 2-3 months, and we haven’t even realized how quick this period has passed.
 But with the virus spreading and taking lives rapidly, there’s a lot more to come.
-Not only humans, but many businesses are getting affected around the globe, and insurance is amongst the most severely hit businesses.
+Not only humans, but many businesses are experiencing its impact around the globe, and insurance is amongst the most severely hit businesses.
+The impact of COVID-19 on the insurance industry will leave its remarkable footprint.

 1. Giving appropriate compensation to customers and saving them from financial catastrophes